Sheskinmore

 Major Trails And Attractions

 Walking routes traverse the dune system, machair grassland, and lake shores, offering varied coastal scenery and excellent birdwatching opportunities.
-The summer wildflower displays on the machair are spectacular, with orchids, clovers, and numerous other species creating colorful meadows.
-Winter visits offer the spectacle of thousands of barnacle geese on the grasslands.
-The beach provides additional recreational value.
+The summer wildflower displays on the machair are spectacular, with orchids and numerous other species creating colourful meadows.
+[1] Winter visits offer the spectacle of Greenland white-fronted geese and barnacle geese on the grasslands.
+The beach provides additional recreational value, and the site lies on the Wild Atlantic Way driving route.

 Visitor Facilities And Travel